 - Re-set your white balance and re-shoot the chart for every new location and significant change in camera position.

-- Use the RGB parade scope or waveform to correct black balance and black level (Align RGB levels at 0-3% IRE).
+- Correct black balance and black level using the RGB parade scope at 0-3% IRE.

-- Use the RGB parade scope or waveform to correct middle grey balance and middle grey level (Align RGB levels at 40-50% IRE).
+- Correct middle grey balance and middle grey level using the RGB parade scope at 40-50% IRE.

-- Use the Vectorscope to align the six color chips using Hue vs Hue, and Hue vs Sat curves (Ensure 2x zoom is enabled on the Vectorscope settings).
+- Align the six color chips on the vectorscope using Hue vs Hue, and Hue vs Sat curves.
+Ensure 2x zoom is enabled on the vectorscope settings.

-Following these points should ensure that each shot is correctly balanced to Rec709, and further creative color grading, including the use of Rec709 LUTs can be performed on subsequent nodes.
+Following these points will ensure that each shot is correctly balanced into a Rec.709 color space.
+Further creative color grading can be performed on subsequent nodes.

-There are many lighting conditions when the chart won’t help you to color correct precisely using the scopes because it’s impossible to light the chart properly, or there is no true white light, or only mixed light sources.
+There are many lighting conditions when the chart won’t help you.
+In some cases it’s impossible to light the chart properly.
+This can happen if there is no white light source, or mixed color temperature light sources.

-If the light illuminating the X-Rite Colorchecker chart is not a high quality full spectrum white light source, the color chips will not reflect the correct hue and saturation values and won’t read as correct references on your vectorscope.
+If the light illuminating the chart isn’t a full spectrum white light source, the color chips won’t reflect the correct values.
+As a result, the recorded values won’t read correctly on your vectorscope.